varigence/docs/bimlflex/build-and-deployment/create-linked-service-connection.md

     title="BimlFlex Linked Services Tab"
 />

-## Configuring the Linked Service Connection
+## Configuring the Linked Service

-Linked Services are used in Azure Data Factory to define a data source.
-The linked service form allows for input of all required data points needed to make the linked service connection.
+Linked Services are used in Azure Data Factory (ADF) to define a data source.
+The Linked Service form allows for input of all required data points needed to allow BimlFlex to generate a corresponding Linked Service.
-Any additional data points can be entered in the additional properties field.
-This form will maintain the values that are entered if the Linked Service Type is changed.

 > [!IMPORTANT]
-> To configure a **Linked Service** select a **Connection** and `enable` the *CLOUD* selector at the top.
+> To configure a **Linked Service**, select a **Connection** and enable the *Cloud selector* at the top.

-### ADF Linked Service
+### ADF Linked Service Tab

 There are two main components, the base Linked Service details and then the Connection details.
 These details will remain unchanged regardless of how the connection details are configured.

 #### [Description](#tab/ls-description)